NWmath/NWgr/docs/sphinx/userguide/bridge.rst

 structures that might not be trivially realizable using composed containers from the standard library.

-The library follows the principles of generic programming.
-That is, it is algorithm-centric and algorithms are realized as function templates with well-defined requirements.
-These type requirements are organized into a small set of related abstractions such that the algorithms defined with them can operate correctly and efficiently on the widest possible set of input types.
-In particular, it is essential that the library fully support composition with and among third-party libraries.

 Consequently, the library is not built around a single graph type or even a single graph abstraction.
 We will group requirements together and